 charms me and threatens to end my ambivalence toward men.
 I stare at him as if we are alone in the same room.
 He is self-effacing and immodest at the same time.
 He crashes into acts of bravado.
 I laugh, knowing the feeling.
 I accept him happily, some harmless fantasy, someone I will never meet.

-In this chapter, the story is told from a woman’s point of view.
-The chapters will alternate throughout the book.
+In this, the story is told from a woman’s point of view.

 I spring from the needy gardens of youth, coming to the amphitheater of hope, and I only know that I will be demanding, I am not going to be turned away.